tee-24/Rock-Paper-Scissors/README.md

 * To allow a single player to play against the computer
 * To allow two players to play against each other

+## Design
+### Color Scheme
+The final color scheme chosen was pink and light coral with black text.

+### Typography
+The font chosen was Graduate.

 ## Features

 The website consists of 4 pages; the landing page, the game page for one player, and the game page for two players.
 The fourth page is a 404 error page which will open if the user clicks on a broken link.